tbartholomaus/sat_velocity_processor/README.md

 After complete, continuous velocity fields are estimated, the notebook smooths the velocity fields and assesses the temporal variability of glacier velocities.

+This analysis was initiated in March 2022 for research led by Dakota Pyles, which uses the mass continuity equation to estimate glacier ablation.

 This notebook draws on the modules `rasterio` and `eofs`, both of which are present within the UI Glacier Dynamics environment `spatialenv22a`, created from `spatialenv.yml`.